A furore Normannorum libera nos, Domine: “From the fury of the Northmen deliver us, O Lord.”

-In 864-865, the legendary Viking leader Ragnar Lothbrok was supposedly shipwrecked on the Northumbrian coast of Britain.
-He was taken before the king, Aella, who executed Ragnar by throwing him into a pit of snakes.
+In 864-865, the legendary Danish Viking leader Ragnar Lothbrok was supposedly shipwrecked on the Northumbrian coast of Britain.
+He was taken before the king, Ælle , who executed Ragnar by throwing him into a pit of snakes.
 In retaliation, the sons of Ragnar led their father’s army against England in the autumn of 865.

 This so-called “Great Heathen Army” was commanded by Ragnar’s capable and much feared sons: Ubba, Halfdan, and first-and-foremost, Ivar the Boneless.
 In just a few short years, these Danes had laid three-of-the-four English kingdoms (Northumbria, East Anglia, and Mercia) beneath their swords.
 Only Saxon Wessex, led by Alfred the Great, maintained its independence in the following decades.
 All of the rest of England was land ruled by the Danes; known as “the Danelaw”.

-In 860, an expedition passed through the straights of Gibraltar into the Mediterranean.
-Led by the Viking leaders Björn “Ironsides” and Hastein (one or both also sons of Ragnar Lothbrok), they raided northern Italy, sacking the towns of Pisa and Luna.
+In 860, a Viking expedition passed through the Straights of Gibraltar, entering the Mediterranean.
+Led by the Viking leaders Björn “Ironsides” and Hastein (either of which may, too, have been sons of Ragnar Lothbrok), they raided northern Italy, sacking the towns of Pisa and Luna.

 Other Vikings, largely Swedes, settled in Russia; founding such kingdoms as Novgorod and Kiev.
 Sailing their longships down the great rivers of the Ukraine, Viking expeditions even raided into the Black Sea.
 Groups of Swedish Vikings and Rus warriors (as the Svear ruling-class in Russia came to be called) were taken into the service of the Byzantine Emperors, forming the famed Varangian Guard.
 Later, adventurers from across the Viking world came to make their fortunes in this fabled elite force.
-One such became a captain in the Varangians, amassing a fortune before returning to Norway to become one of its greatest warrior-kings: Harald Hardrada!
+Harald Hardrada, when but a young exiled prince, became a captain in the Varangians; successfully campaigning for the Byzantines in Syria and Sicily, amassing a great fortune before returning to Norway to seize the throne.

-Leaving their homeland to free themselves from the rule of King Harald Fairhair, first king of a united Norway, Norsemen in-or-around 930 AD founded a thriving republic in Iceland (where Old Norse is still spoken today as Icelandic).
+Other Norsemen left their homeland in the 10th century and founded a thriving republic in Iceland (where Old Norse is still spoken today as Icelandic).
 Here the people met on the plains of Þingvellir; where they established the first parliamentary institution in northern Europe: the Althingi.
 Upon a great flat stone, speakers debated and the free bondi made laws.